 THEATRE NOVA'S STATEMENT ON COVID-19

-In light of the rapidly developing COVID-19 situation and in line with WHO and CDC guidance to limit the interaction of people in larger groups to diminish disease transmission, Theatre NOVA will postpone its production of Arabic to English by David Wells, that was scheduled to open on March 20, 2020.
+In light of the continuing COVID-19 situation, the Governor’s “Stay-at-Home” order, and in line with WHO and CDC guidance to limit the interaction of people in larger groups to diminish disease transmission, Theatre NOVA postponed its production of “Relativity” by Mark St. Germain.
+Originally scheduled to open on May 8, 2020, "Relativity” will now be a part of the 2021-2022 Season.
+Theatre NOVA has postponed its production of Arabic to English by David Wells until we can re-open the theatre in 2021.

 FOR MORE INFORMATION ABOUT THE CORONAVIRUS AND PRECAUTIONARY MEASURES:

 Center for Disease Control and Prevention – COVID-19